MaoZiming/papers/ostep/distributed_systems/notes.md

         - Each replica is state machine, state is all data it’s stored
             - Go through same sequence of state transitions in the same order
             - Ended up in the same state

+### Consensus system models

+- Paxos, Raft, etc. assume a **partially synchronous, crash-recovery** system model
+- Why not async?
+    - **FLP result**: there is no deterministic consensus algorithm that is guaranteed to terminate in an async crash-stop system model
+    - Paxos, Raft, etc. use clocks only used for timeouts / failure detector to ensure progress.
+Safety (correctness) does not depend on timing.
+- There are also consensus algorithms for a partially synchronous Byzantine system model (used in blockchains)
+    - More complex!
+Less efficient

+### Leader election

+- Multi-paxos, Raft, etc. use a leader to sequence messages
+    - Use a **failure detector** (timeout) to determine suspected crash or unavailability of leader
+    - On suspected leader crash, **elect a new one**
+    - Prevent **two leaders at the same time** (”split-brain”)!